ludeoliveira/LandingPage-fcc/README.md

-This is a fictional landing page made as an exercise to get the Free Code Camp Responsive Web Design certificate.
+This is a fictional landing page using CSS and HTML.